Verb:close

 dov: {

-// Adventurejs treats 'pick' and 'unlock' as distinct verbs.
+// AdventureJS treats 'pick' and 'unlock' as distinct verbs.

 // If a player tries to use 'unlock' where 'pick' is defined,